Tennis: Wimbledon Results - 2nd Update - UrduPoint

 Tennis: Wimbledon Results - 2nd Update

-Wimbledon results on Thursday on the fourth day of the 2022 championships at the All England Club (x denotes seeded player)
+Wimbledon results on Saturday on the sixth day of the 2022 championships at the All England Club (x denotes seeded player):